Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Results and Discussion

-Finally, we demonstrate the scalability of our approach on the BSC-CNS hardware.
-Figure~\ref{fig:vqe_convergence_bsc} shows the convergence of the Variational Quantum Eigensolver (VQE)~\cite{peruzzo2014variational}.
+Finally, we demonstrate the stability of our approach on the BSC-CNS hardware.
+Fig.~\ref{fig:vqe_convergence_bsc} shows the convergence of the Variational Quantum Eigensolver (VQE)~\cite{peruzzo2014variational}.
 The action of the classical optimizer (SPSA/COBYLA)~\cite{cerezo2021variational, spall1992multivariate} manages to mitigate the stochastic hardware noise, guiding the system toward the ground state.

-To further reconstruct the physical polaron signal in the NISQ era, we apply two active error mitigation strategies: \begin{itemize} \item \textbf{Zero-Noise Extrapolation (ZNE)}~\cite{temme2017error, li2017efficient}: Implemented via Unitary Folding ($U U^\dagger U$).
-By observing signal degradation at different noise levels, we perform a polynomial extrapolation to the zero-noise limit. \item \textbf{Readout Error Mitigation}~\cite{nachman2020unfolding}: We characterize the device's confusion matrix $M$ and apply $P_{corr} = M^{-1} P_{exp}$ to improve spectral signal fidelity. \end{itemize}